 I take copious notes, which I’ll take home with me to create finalised financial advice.
 I’ll then speak with the Deputy further, complete the advice and share it so that we can get this long-term relationship off to a great start.
 I’ve recently celebrated my 10-year anniversary with Frenkel Topping and some of my clients have been with me almost from day one.
 I highlight this to my new client, so I can emphasise how successful we can all be if we work together as a team.

-3.30pm: Services pit stop
+3.30pm: Quick pit stop and gear change

-After saying goodbye to the family and Deputy, I stop at a nearby services to check my phone and triage my emails.
-I can see that a solicitor I’ve sent a PPO report through to last night has received it and has commented on how useful he’s found it, and another solicitor I’ve worked with over a number of years has been in touch with me to let me know a case of his I provided a Loss of Earnings report for is going to an approval hearing, and he needs a settlement approval report.
-I make a quick phone call to him, assuring him I can turn the report round in a shorter timescale than usual as counsel’s diary is tight and so they need to take an available space that will only leave me with two weeks to complete the report.
+Another solicitor I’ve worked with has been in touch with me to let me know a case of his I provided a Loss of Earnings report for is going to an approval hearing, and he needs a settlement approval report.
+I make a quick phone call to him, confirming I can turn the report round in a shorter timescale than usual as counsel’s diary is tight.

 After making a few notes on the fly and blocking time in my diary to write this report, I get back on the road home to Cardiff.